-- Thermal comfort, saving money and a healthy environment are the main motivations to carry out energy efficient renovations across all countries.
+- Thermal comfort, saving money and a healthy environment are the main motivations to carry out energy-efficient renovations across all countries.

-- For all countries there is one main barrier: Money.
+- For all countries, there is one main barrier: Money.
 Renovations require substantial investments and not everyone can afford it.
-Too much hassle is also holding citizens back, but to a lesser extent.
-Renovations always bring a lot of hassle: getting legal permission, coming to an agreement with other households living in the same building, finding a reliable contractor, possibly moving out of the home, dirt and mess are all barriers when considering home renovation.
+Too much hassle is also holding citizens back but to a lesser extent.
+Renovations always bring a lot of hassle: getting legal permission, coming to an agreement with other households living in the same building, finding a reliable contractor, possibly moving out of the home, dirt and mess are all barriers when considering a home renovation.
 A third factor is a lack of procedural awareness when it comes to legal aspects and state funding.

 - Women score higher on environmental motivations related to climate change and outdoor air quality, while they are also the ones who are more often held back by the investments to be made to make renovations.
 Men on the other hand like their houses to be equipped with the latest technology and like to experiment with this.